perun-network/atala-prism-threshold/README.md

 # Threshold ECDSA Signature

-This project implements the 3-round threshold ECDSA signing protocol by [Canetti et al.](https://eprint.iacr.org/2021/060) using cryptographic techniques to enhance security and privacy.
-It allows a group of participants (signers) to collaboratively produce a digital signature for a message without revealing their individual private keys.
+This project implements the threshold ECDSA protocol by [Canetti et al.](https://eprint.iacr.org/2021/060) that achieves non-interactive signing using 3 preprocessing rounds.
+It further provides malicious security and identifiable aborts.
+We provide an implementation of the protocol in Kotlin using the secp256k1 elliptic curve.

 The report on threshold ECDSA signatures for Atala PRISM can be found in the [Wiki](https://github.com/perun-network/atala-prism-threshold/wiki/Threshold-ECDSA-Signatures-for-Atala-PRISM-Report).